btrettel/plint/README.md

 ### JSON input file

-For convenience, rather than keeping track of a large number of command line arguments, a JSON input file can be used where the names correspond to the command line arguments.
+For convenience, rather than keeping track of a large number of command line arguments, a JSON input file can be used where the names correspond to the (long) command line arguments.
 For example, `plint --ant-basis demo-claims.txt` is equivalent to running `plint demo.json` where demo.json is as follows:

     {
         "file": "demo-claims.txt",
         "ant_basis": true
     }

+The short command line arguments will not work in the JSON file.
+For example, replacing `ant_basis` with `"a": true`

 If command line arguments conflict with the JSON file, the command line argument will be used, not what is written in the JSON file.
 The command line arguments override the JSON file.